WICG/bundle-preloading/bundle-format.md

 Resource bundles represent a mapping from URL paths to HTTP responses.
 They are based on an extensible binary format, where new "sections" can be defined over time for different kinds of data.

 This document describes the high-level design of resource bundles' format, and how this format relates to applications like subresource loading and serving.
-A standard to describe this format would be a bit divorced from the content, motivations and implied semantics discussed below.
+A standard to describe this format would be a bit divorced from the content, motivations and implied semantics discussed below (see ["Specification"](#specification)).

 The broader area of binary formats for bundles of HTTP responses is under discussion in the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/), which would be the ideal body to standardize this work.
 This document is based on previous Internet-Drafts by Jeffrey Yasskin published in the IETF WPACK WG.